kjosib/booze-tools/example/pascal.md

 Note also that Pascal does not seem to permit the underscore character in identifiers.
 I wonder if that's an oversight corrected in a later version of the standard?

-I've chosen to group relative operators in the lexer here: these *could* be thrown in with all other generic tokens, but I expect there's a benefit to recognizing them specially.
+Originally I thought to group relative operators in the lexer here as a way to save a grammar production, but since `=` is used in type and constant declarations, that will not work.

 # Productions module
 A couple macro definitions help considerably: comma-separated list, semicolon-separated list,